Latest Newsletter click HERE

-The Institute of Groundsmanship (IOG) represents groundsmen and promotes the groundscare profession to ensure quality surfaces for sport, leisure, amenity and recreation.
+The Institute of Groundsmanship (IOG) represents groundsmen and women and promotes the groundscare profession to ensure quality surfaces for sport, leisure, amenity and recreation.

 A membership organisation representing the whole of the grounds-care industry and all those involved in it, the institute was founded in 1934 by W H Bowles BEM, head groundsman at Eton College when the first 11 founder members formed the National Association of Groundsmen, which became the IOG in 1969.